chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/data-templates/applying.md

 You now have a single item of the `ViewModel.Customers` property (which contains a collection of `CustomerItem` `ViewModels)` in the `DataContext` of the `DataTemplate`.

-# Defining a Data Template as a Resource
+# defining a data template as a resource
 Instead of defining the `DataTemplate` directly on the `ListView`, you can create it as a resource:

 `MainWindow.xaml`